azrim/helios-deployer/README.md

 This repository provides a powerful and flexible suite of tools for deploying and interacting with smart contracts on the **Helios Network**.
 It leverages a configuration-driven approach to automate the deployment of multiple contracts, including ERC20 tokens, ERC721 NFTs, and contracts that integrate with Helios's native AI and Chronos (cron job) precompiles.

-The system is designed for rapid iteration and testing, with features like randomized contract parameters and selective deployments to streamline your development workflow.
+The system is designed for rapid iteration and testing, with features like randomized contract parameters, selective deployments, and an automated contract verification helper to streamline your development workflow.

----

 ## 🚀 Key Features

-- **Automated, Config-Driven Deployment**: Deploy an entire suite of contracts with a single command based on a JSON configuration file.
+* **Automated, Config-Driven Deployment**: Deploy an entire suite of contracts with a single command based on a JSON configuration file.

-- **Randomized Generation**: Automatically generate unique, thematic names, symbols, and supplies for tokens and NFTs on each run.
+* **Randomized Generation**: Automatically generate unique, thematic names, symbols, and supplies for tokens and NFTs on each run.

-- **Selective Deployment**: Choose to deploy all contracts at once or target a single contract for quick updates and testing.
+* **Selective Deployment**: Choose to deploy all contracts at once or target a single contract for quick updates and testing.

+* **Automated Contract Verification**: A helper script that prepares all the necessary files for contract verification on the block explorer using the "Standard-JSON-Input" method.

-- **Precompile Integration**: Includes example contracts and scripts for interacting with Helios's powerful precompiles:
+* **Precompile Integration**: Includes example contracts and scripts for interacting with Helios's powerful precompiles:

-    - **AIAgent**: An on-chain agent that calls the AI precompile.
+  * **AIAgent**: An on-chain agent that calls the AI precompile.

-    - **Chronos Integration**: Schedule recurring tasks (cron jobs) for contracts like `FeeCollector` and `DailyReporter`.
+  * **Chronos Integration**: Schedule recurring tasks (cron jobs) for contracts like `FeeCollector` and `DailyReporter`.

-- **Flexible Interaction**: A general-purpose script to call any function on any deployed contract.
-- **Detailed Logging**: All deployments and their transaction details are automatically saved to `deployments.json`.
+* **Detailed Logging**: All deployments, including their constructor arguments, are automatically saved to `deployments.json`, ensuring verification is always possible.

----

 ## 🛠️ Getting Started